dseguy/php-error-messages/messages/cannot-use-object-of-type-stdclass-as-array.rst

 + Cast the object to array before usage.

-In previous PHP versions, this error message used to be ":ref:`Cannot unset offset in a non-array variable <cannot-unset-offset-in-a-non-array-variable>`"
+In previous PHP versions, this error message used to be :ref:`cannot-unset-offset-in-a-non-array-variable`.